-31. Disclosure under the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013 harassment.
-All employees (permanent, contractual, temporary, trainees) are covered under this policy.
+30.Disclosure under the Sexual Harassment of Women at Workplace (Prevention, Prohibition and Redressal) Act, 2013

-The Company has in place Policy on Prevention, Prohibition and Redressal of Sexual Harassment at workplace in line with the requirements of The Sexual Harassment of Women at the Workplace (Prevention, Prohibition & Redressal) Act, 2013.
-Internal Complaints Committee (ICC) has been set up to redress complaints received regarding sexual
+The Company has in place Policy Prevention, Prohibition and Redressal of Sexual Harassment at workplace in line with the requirements of The Sexual Harassment of Women at the Workplace (Prevention, Prohibition & Redressal) Act, 2013.
+Internal Complaints Committee (ICC) has been set up to redress complaints received regarding harassment. emplovees sexual All (permanent, contractual, temporary, trainees) are covered under this policy.

-The following is a summary of sexual harassment complaints received and disposed off during the year 2018-2019:
+The following is a summary of sexual harassment complaints received and disposed off during the year 2019-2020: